codefellows-sea-js-401d8-assignments/lab-11-single-resource-api/lab-aliza/README.md

 - Send a POST request in another tab with: http POST :3000/api/user {'name': <String>, 'active': <Boolean>, 'date': <Number>};
 - Send a GET request with: http GET :3000/api/user/<id>
 - Send a PUT request with: http PUT :3000/api/user/<id> {'name': <String>, 'active': <Boolean>, 'date': <Number>}
-- Send a GET request to list all users with with: http GET :3000/api/all
+- Bonus: Send a GET request to list all users with with: http GET :3000/api/all
 - Run eslint and mocha tests by typing 'gulp' in the command line

 Not finished.
 Will resubmit.